-FAQs – Open-flued gas heaters
+FAQs – Open-flued gas heaters and ventilation

-ESV and the Victorian Building Authority (VBA) recommend that all gas water heaters, space heaters and central heaters are serviced at least every two years by a qualified gasfitter endorsed to carry out Type A Gas Appliance service work.
+ESV and the Victorian Building Authority (VBA) recommend all gas water heaters, space heaters and central heaters are serviced at least every two years by a qualified gasfitter endorsed to carry out Type A Gas Appliance service work.

 What is a qualified gasfitter?